-On December 1st, 2019 the new European Commission led by Ursula Von der Leyen came into office.
+On December 1, 2019, the new European Commission led by Ursula Von der Leyen came into office.
 To secure the support of environmental political groups and address the environmental concerns many EU citizens have, the Commission's first act was to develop the EU Green Deal.

-It consists of two strategies, the Biodiversity Strategy and the Farm to Fork Strategy - both aiming to drastically restrict the use of pesticides and other farm inputs.
-The Commission has stated that in light of the Green Deal, it would add sustainability criteria to the GE authorization process and is currently investigating how to go about these criteria.
+It consists of two strategies, the Biodiversity Strategy11 and the Farm to Fork Strategy12 - both aiming to drastically restrict the use of pesticides and other farm inputs.
+The Commission has stated that in light of the Green Deal, it would add sustainability criteria to the GE authorization process and is currently investigating how to go about these criteria, but likely through the current policy initiative on the Sustainable Food System Framework.